The Bridge Program at UW-Superior

-IDS 095 Collegiate Study Skills and LAB (This class is required for all BRIDGE students)
+- IDS 095 - Collegiate Study Skills (This class is required for all Bridge students)

-MATH 090 Fundamentals of Math, Math 095 Fundamentals of Algebra, or higher level class (Based upon the results of the UW Math Placement Test)
+- MATH 090 - Fundamentals of Math, or Math 095 - Fundamentals of Algebra, or a higher level math class (Based upon the results of the UW Math Placement Test score)

-WRIT 101 or 102 Freshman English I or II (Based upon results of ACT English score or UWBC English coursework)
+- WRIT 099, WRIT 101 or WRIT 102 (Freshman English I or II) (Based upon results of ACT English sub-score or UW English Placement Test score)

 Success in arithmetic, elementary algebra, and problem solving are addressed through this important area.
-Math is often a stumbling block for entering freshman.
-Courses such as MATH 090, Fundamentals of Math, are designed to calm fears for "math phobics" and challenge those who may understand introductory concepts but want a refresher in the basics of algebra.
+Math is often a stumbling block for entering freshmen.
+Courses such as MATH 090, Fundamentals of Math, are designed to calm fears for "math-phobics" and challenge those who may understand introductory concepts but want a refresher in the basics of algebra.

 The Math Specialist also supervises a tutoring program designed to offer day and evening assistance to students in most levels of college math.

-The BRIDGE Program and committed staff will get your college career off to a good start.
-You will quickly become acquainted with university staff, fellow students, and academic studies in a friendly, supportive atmosphere.
+The Bridge Program and committed staff will get your college career off to a good start.
+You will quickly become acquainted with university staff, fellow students, and your academic studies in a friendly, supportive atmosphere.

 Through concentrated study, including course work and study skills development, you will acquire a confidence in your own academic skills.
 Classes are small, which allows participants to become acquainted with fellow students and instructors.

-Orientation to campus services, such as financial aid, tutor labs, and advisement, help to quiet the fears often experienced by new students.
+Orientation to campus services, such as financial aid, tutor labs, and advisement, help to ease the fears sometimes experienced by new students.